 Disclaimer: A tax and/or legal expert such as an accountant or tax lawyer can help you in special tax areas, and can give you guidance about various topics for which we often can provide a financial product to solve.

 You should consult a lawyer or accountant to get detailed tax information, especially if you own a business.

 Mutual Fund Disclaimer Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the simplified prospectus before investing.
 Mutual Funds are not guaranteed and are not covered by the Canada Deposit Insurance Corporation or by any other government deposit insurer.
 There can be no assurances that the fund will be able to maintain its net asset value per security at a constant amount or that the full amount of your investment in the fund will be returned to you.
 Fund values change frequently and past performance may not be repeated.
 Investors should inform themselves regarding securities, taxation or applicable regulations/legislation, which may affect them personally.
 Investment products or strategies may not be suitable for all investors.

-Quadrus, Quadrus and design, Quadrus Investment Services Ltd. and design and Quadrus Group of Funds are trademarks of Quadrus Investment Services Ltd. used with permission.
+Quadrus, Quadrus and design, Quadrus Investment Services Ltd. and design are trademarks of Quadrus Investment Services Ltd. used with permission.